German conjugation: Regular -en verbs (weak verbs) (lieben, to love)

-The following tables include only the active simple tenses: those formed by direct conjugation from the verb.
+The following tables include only the active simple tenses, i.e., those formed by direct conjugation from the verb.

 The ending -e in the imperative singular is almost obligatorily lost in colloquial usage.
 In the standard language it may be lost or not: lieb! or liebe!, sag! or sage!

 The ending -e in the first-person singular of the present is always kept in normal written style (ich liebe, ich sage), but may also be lost in colloquial usage (ich lieb', ich sag).
 This occurs more often than not in the middle of a sentence, somewhat less frequently if the verb comes to stand in the end of a sentence.

 Regular -n verbs (weak verbs) (handeln, to act)

 When a verb stem ends in -el or -er, the ending -en is dropped in favor of -n.

 Regular -ten verbs (weak verbs) (arbeiten, to work)

 When a verb stem ends in -t, an intermediate -e- is added before most endings to prevent a large consonant cluster.